Cohort-Based Active Modality Acquisition: Introduction

 \item \textbf{Development of \acp{af} for \ac{cama}} We propose a theoretical framework, derived from established evaluation metrics\eg \ac{auroc} and \ac{auprc}, that provides a foundation for developing \acp{af} within the \ac{cama} setting.

-\item \textbf{Architectures for \ac{cama}} We develop novel architectures for approaching \ac{cama}, including a) derivations of \acp{af} by combining generative and discriminative deep learning and b) the definition of corresponding upper bounds to serve as performance benchmarks.
+\item \textbf{Architectures for \ac{cama}} We develop a novel architecture for approaching \ac{cama}, including a) derivations of \acp{af} by combining generative and discriminative deep learning and b) the definition of corresponding upper bounds to serve as performance benchmarks.

 \item \textbf{Comprehensive evaluation} We present a comprehensive empirical evaluation of our proposed methods across several multimodal datasets, which vary in their number of modalities and application domains, with up to 100,000 samples and 15 modalities.
 This includes an analysis of key assumptions, upper bounds and oracle strategies, performance challenges, and robustness.